 Anxiety & Depression: My Unwanted Friends

 I never thought anything was wrong.
-I thought I was just a serious person or a “glass is half full” person.
+I thought I was just a serious person.
+Possibly a “glass is half full” person.
 A pessimist.
-No, a realist as I would prefer to describe myself.
-It became more evident to me that something was wrong when specific situations would spiral me into an extreme reaction like overactive negative racing thoughts and bouts of crying.
+No, a realist is more like it.
+It became more evident to me that something was wrong when certain situations would spiral me into an extreme reaction such as overactive negative racing thoughts and bouts of crying.
 Keep in mind these episodes had happened many times over a span of years, but the more I experienced them the more evident it became.

-During my spiral, I just so happen to catch an episode of the Netflix show called One Day at a Time and in the episode, the mom character was having the exact same episode I was having.
+During my spiral, I just so happen to catch an episode of the Netflix show called One Day at a Time, and in the episode, the mom character was having the exact same type of episode I was having.
 Except she had been diagnosed with PTSD.
 She eventually decided to get help and go on medication.
-That episode truly helped me see myself and see I needed someone else's help, and it was ok that I did.
+That episode truly helped me see myself and realize I needed someone else's help, and it was ok that I did.

 I began seeking help.
 I went to my primary care physician which was interesting because it seemed like my primary care physician was only able to provide a quick sort of band-aid approach aka medication right on the spot.
 I pushed harder for myself and got referred to a psychiatrist.
 The psychiatrist asked me questions no one had ever asked me.
 “What does your anxiety look like for you?”.
 That was a confusing question because I never considered the face of my anxiety.
 From the psychiatrist, I learned that I have sprinkles of depression as well.
 Oh, how fun.
 So, those times where I would lie in bed under the covers, crying, in the pitch-black dark in the day or night was actually depression rearing its ugly head.
 When I would go and go and not stop until I had everything perfect, or worried myself sick about things to be done, or stayed up at night worrying about everyone that was the face of my anxiety.
 If it ever happened at the same time people needed to move aside because it was a shit show.